- 22 Feb 2024

 The limits vary depending upon the plan type that your base is associated with:

-- Enterprise plans - 2000 record templates per base (across all tables)
+- Enterprise Scale - 2000 record templates per base (across all tables)

-- Non-Enterprise plans - 100 record templates in a base (across all tables)
+- Team and Free plan - 100 record templates in a base (across all tables)

 The number of templates in the base is reflected in the template sidebar.
 When you create a multi-level template that contains details for multiple records (such as a project and its tasks), each record within this template counts towards this total.
 So, each sub-record will count against the record limit.